-The Continued Fraction Algorithm was mentioned in Section 1.2.4 at the end of the discussion on the GCD.
-These two algorithms (CFA vs. GCD) are closely related, enough that Gauss referred to the CFA as the Euclidean Algorithm (i.e., the name of the GCD algorithm) (Stillwell, 2010, P. 48).
+The Continued fraction algorithm was mentioned in Section 1.2.4 at the end of the discussion on the GCD.
+These two algorithms (CFA vs. GCD) are closely related, enough that Gauss referred to the Euclidean algorithm as the Continued fraction algorithm (i.e., the name of the CFA algorithm) (Stillwell, 2010, P. 48).
 This question of similarity needs some clarification, as it seems unlikely that Gauss would be confused about such a basic algorithm.

 In its simplest form the CFA starts from a real decimal number and recursively expands it as a fraction.
 It is useful for finding rational approximations to any real number.
-The GCD uses the Euclidean algorithm on a pair of integers $m > n \in \mathbb{N}$ and finds their greatest common divisor $l \in \mathbb{N}$.
+The GCD uses the Euclidean algorithm on a pair of integers $m > n \in \mathbb{N}$ and finds their greatest common divisor $k \in \mathbb{N}$.
 At first glance it is not clear why Gauss would call the CFA the Euclidean algorithm.
 One must assume that Gauss had some deeper insight into the relationship.
-If so, it would be valuable to understand his insight.
+If so, it would be valuable to understand.